JuanXavier/zero-knowledge-puzzles/README.md

 ## Notes

-I had to do some personal changes on the `script.sh` file to make it all work, since I'm running on Windows 10.
+For the `Compile` level, I had to do some personal changes on the `script.sh` file to make it all work, since I'm running on Windows 10.

-I used gitBash to run the script like so `. script.sh`.
-I had to install snarkjs globally as well.
+I used gitBash to run the script like so `. script.sh` and I had to install snarkjs globally as well.

 ```
 npm i -g snarkjs@latest